 Helen holds a Master of Business Administration from Victoria University.

 Helen has extensive executive and non-executive experience across the healthcare sector.
-Helen is Chairman of Integral Diagnostics Ltd, and a nonexecutive Director of HBF Health Ltd and Sirtex Medical Limited.
+Helen is Chairman of Integral Diagnostics Ltd, and a non-executive Director of HBF Health Ltd and McMillan Shakespeare Limited.
 Helen was previously the Chief Operating Officer and Director of Genesis Care for 7 years from early inception in 2007, creating Australia’s largest radiation oncology and cardiology service business.
-Previous roles also include non-executive Director of DCA Group Ltd which included residential aged care in Australia and New Zealand; non-executive Director of AMP Capital Investor’s aged care business Domain Principal Group, CEO and Executive Director of residential aged care provider Benetas and board member of Melbourne Health and Orygen Research Centre.
+Previous roles also include non-executive Director of DCA Group Ltd which included residential aged care in Australia and New Zealand; non-executive Director of AMP Capital Investor’s aged care business Domain Principal Group, CEO and Executive Director of residential aged care provider Benetas and Board member of Melbourne Health and Orygen Research Centre.

 Helen has also been actively involved in healthcare government policy reform across various areas of the healthcare sector.